tsljgj/anlp-fall2025-hw2/README.md

 To make the assignment accessible to everyone:

 - You are only allowed to use models that are also accessible through [HuggingFace](https://huggingface.co/models).
-This means you may not use closed models like OpenAI models, but you can opt to use a hosting service for an open model (such as the Hugging Face or Together APIs).
-The model you use must be released before January 1st, 2025.
+This means you may not use closed models like OpenAI models, but you can opt to use a hosting service for an open model (such as the Hugging Face or Together APIs). **The model you use must be released before January 1st, 2025**.
 - You are only allowed to include publicly available data in your knowledge resource, test data and training data.
 - You are welcome to use any open-source library to assist your data annotation and model training.
 For data annotation, you can use tools like Label Studio, Doccano, or similar annotation platforms to create your question-answer pairs efficiently.
 For model development, you can use standard ML libraries like scikit-learn, PyTorch, or HuggingFace Transformers for any model training, fine-tuning, or evaluation tasks.
 Make sure you check the license and provide due credit for all tools used.